the9000/ideas/polymorphic-tree-docs.md

 ## Document is a tree anyway

 The section - chapter - paragraph structure is a tree.
-Decent editors allows to show it like that.
+Decent editors allow to show it like that.
 Make it explicit.
 Allows easy text folding, focusing, etc.

 ### Folding